C. Laxma Reddy

 Charlakola Laxma Reddy (born 3 February 1962) is the former Health Minister of Telangana, serving from 2014–2018.
-He is present Member of Legislative Assembly for Jadcherla constituency representing Bharat Rashtra Samithi.
+He is former Member of Legislative Assembly for Jadcherla constituency representing Bharat Rashtra Samithi.
 He served as the first Energy Minister for Telangana state and then was moved to take over the Health portfolio.
 He is also a former homeopathic doctor.

 Early life and education

 Reddy was born in Jadcherla and hails from Avancha Village of Thimmajipet Mandal.
 He received his graduation in Bachelor of Homoeopathic Medical Sciences from Hyderabad Karnataka Education Society, Gulbarga, Karnataka.
 He was a Student Leader President.
 Later he practiced as a Homeopathic Doctor at Jadcherla before entering into politics.

 Political career

 Laxma Reddy was very active in politics and held many posts from quite a young age.
 He started his political career as a sarpanch of his village, Avancha, in Thimmajipeta Mandal.
 Eventually, he did several services to Single Window System and Library Society at Thimmajipeta mandal level.